gokceuludogan/CmpE150-Python/InstallationGuide.md

 **Error:** Describe the error.
 Paste the error or upload a screenshot showing the error.

-If the problem still continues, send an email to cmpe150.mail@gmail.com
+If the problem still continues, send an email to the mail address of your section: cmpe150.mail@gmail.com for CMPE150.01 and cmpe150.mail2@gmail.com for CMPE150.02.

 ## Video Tutorials  <a name="videos"></a>